-Michael Vatis a partner in the New York office of Steptoe & Johnson.
-His practice focuses on Internet, e-commerce, and technology matters, providing legal advice and strategic counsel on matters involving privacy, security, encryption, intelligence, law enforcement, Internet gambling, and international regulation of Internet content.
-He also is an experienced appellate litigator, representing clients before the US Supreme Court and federal courts of appeals.
+Michael Vatis a partner in the New York office of Benesch, Friedlander, Coplan & Aronoff.
+His practice focuses on privacy and cybersecurity counseling and litigation.
+He also is an experienced appellate litigator, representing clients before the US Supreme Court and federal and state courts of appeals.

 Mr. Vatis has spent most of his career addressing cutting edge issues at the intersection of law, policy, and technology.
 He was the founding director of the National Infrastructure Protection Center at the FBI, the first government organization responsible for detecting, warning of, and responding to cyberattacks, including computer crimes, cyber terrorism, cyber espionage, and information warfare.
 Before that, Mr. Vatis served as Associate Deputy Attorney General and Deputy Director of the Executive Office for National Security in the Department of Justice, where he advised the Attorney General and Deputy Attorney General and coordinated the Department’s activities involving counterterrorism, intelligence, encryption, and cybercrime.
 In that capacity, he also helped lead the development of the nation’s first policies regarding critical infrastructure protection.
 Mr. Vatis served as Special Counsel at the Department of Defense, where he handled sensitive legal and policy issues for the Secretary and Deputy Secretary of Defense and the General Counsel, receiving the Secretary of Defense Award for Excellence.